wren-lang/wren/doc/site/syntax.markdown

 return `null` after the block has completed.
 If you want to return a different value, you need an explicit `return` statement.

 However, it's pretty common to have a method or function that just evaluates and returns the result of a single expression.
-For that, Wren has a more compact notation:
+Some other languages use `=>` to define these.
+Wren uses:

     :::wren
     { "single expression" }

 If there is no newline after the `{` (or after the parameter list in a [function](functions.html)), then the block may only contain a single expression, and it automatically returns the result of it.
 It's exactly the same as doing:

     :::wren
     {